vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--public-network-gateway 192.168.X.1/24</pre>

+**IMPORTANT**: Assigning the same subnet to multiple port groups can cause routing problems.
+If `vic-machine create` detects that you have assigned the same subnet to multiple port groups, it issues a warning.

 The public, management, and client networks route traffic through the virtual container host endpoint VM to vSphere.
 The default route to vSphere through the endpoint VM is assigned to the public network.
 As a consequence, if you specify a static IP address on either of the management or client networks, you must specify the routing destination for those networks in the `--management-network-gateway` and `--client-network-gateway` options.
 You specify the routing destination or destinations in a comma-separated list, with the address of the gateway separated from the routing destinations by a colon (:).
-You specify all of the addresses in CIDR format:
+You specify the gateway addresses in CIDR format:

 <pre>--management-network-gateway <i>routing_destination_1</i>/<i>subnet</i>,
 <i>routing_destination_2</i>/<i>subnet</i>: